 Amazon Synopsis

-A special thanks to Daryl Wood Gerber for providing one winner with their choice of print books from the first 5 books in the Cookbook Nook Mystery series or an e-book copy of PRESSING THE ISSUE!
-Contest ends Wednesday, February 28, 2018 at 11:59 pm PST and print is limited to U.S. residents only.
+Thanks to Debra Sennefelder for providing a print arc copy of THE UNINVITED CORPSE for one lucky winner.
+Contest is limited to U.S. residents only and ends Sunday, April 1, 2018 at 11:59 pm PST.
 Please use the Rafflecopter box located below the recipe to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 -